-- You may not be able to resume your daily activities immediately because the procedure involves a downtime of up to several weeks.
-However, this may depend on the nature of the work you do and the condition of your health.
+- You may be unable to resume your daily activities immediately because the procedure involves a downtime of up to several weeks.
+However, this may depend on the nature of your work and your health condition.
 You can still perform light duties after a few days.

 - Since the procedure involves incisions, you may develop infections.
 This will prolong your healing.

-- Scar formation at the site of the surgery is highly possible.
+- Scar formation at the surgery site is highly possible.

 - In rare cases, ligation and stripping may result in nerve damage near the surgery site.

-- Some patients develop deep vein thrombosis, a condition that results from the formation of a blood clot in a deep-lying vein.
+- Some patients develop deep vein thrombosis, a condition resulting from forming a blood clot in a deep-lying vein.

 4. Radiofrequency Ablation

 This is a treatment procedure in which varicose veins are destroyed using radiofrequency energy.
-During the procedure, your physician will first numb the area that needs treatment to ensure you don’t feel any pain during the treatment session.
+During the process, your physician will first numb the area that needs treatment to ensure you don’t feel any pain during the treatment session.
 He will make an incision slightly below or above your knee and insert a catheter into your skin through the incision.
-The catheter will be directed into the varicose vein under the guidance of an ultrasound imaging.
+The catheter will be directed into the varicose vein under ultrasound imaging guidance.

 The doctor will insert a probe with radiofrequency heat into the catheter.
 The heat will destroy and collapse the lining of the varicose vein, causing the vein to seal.
 The blood that enters the varicose vein will enter the adjacent healthy veins to ensure that your blood circulation continues uninterrupted.